amokbel/data310/project3.md

-if this gets uploaded by any chance, just know i didn't mean to.
-And i'm still working on it..

 I first created a simple model with only numeric and indicator columns and got the following accuracies:

 wealth (1) = 0.7937577962875366